vimode/frontend-mentor-challenges/coding-bootcamp-testimonials-slider/README.md

 ### Challenges

-While positing the background images, I messed up the height of other elements and that caused changing heights of almost wrapper element.
+While positioning the background images, I messed up the height of other elements and that caused changing heights of almost wrapper element.
 At the end I managed to fixed most issues but on every small height devices like less than 700px height, my body overflows and the footer is below the background image too.

 Background images are still very tricky to move around the canvas especially when these images are expected to be responsive for all device sizes.